 If a registration statement covering the Ordinary Shares issuable upon exercise of the Converted Warrants is not effective by the 60th day after the Closing, warrant holders may, until such time as there is an effective registration statement and during any period when we will have failed to maintain an effective registration statement, exercise Converted Warrants on a "cashless basis" in accordance with Section 3(a)(9) of the Securities Act or another exemption.
-In such event, each holder would pay the exercise price by surrendering the Converted Warrants for that number of Ordinary Shares equal to the lesser of (A) the quotient obtained by dividing (x) the product of the number of Ordinary Shares underlying the Converted Warrants, multiplied by the excess of the "fair market value" (defined below) over the exercise price of the Converted Warrants by (y) the fair market value and (B) 0.361.
+In such event, each holder would pay the exercise price by surrendering the Converted Warrants for that number of Ordinary Shares equal to the lesser of (A) the quotient obtained by dividing (x) the product of the number of Ordinary Shares underlying the Converted Warrants, multiplied by the exercise price of the Converted Warrants by (y) the fair market value and (B) 0.361.
 The "fair market value" as used in this paragraph shall mean the volume weighted average price of the Ordinary Shares for the 10 trading days ending on the trading day prior to the date on which the notice of exercise is received by the warrant agent.